 - In The Tag, Troy asks if Britta couldn't play the love interest in his & Abed's Kickpuncher film before they go to film the sex scene.

-- All in the scene lampshading the show's various potential couples mentioned under Crack Pairing:
+- All in the scene lampshading the show's various potential (And completely insane) couples: